ar-io/ar-io-node/README.md

 To get started, supply the required environment variables in `.env` for the integration, most notably:

 - `BUNDLER_ARWEAVE_WALLET`: a stringified JWK wallet used for uploading bundles to Arweave.
-- `ALLOW_LISTED_WALLETS`: a comma-separated list of allowed uploader wallet addresses (normalized).
+- `ALLOW_LISTED_ADDRESSES`: a comma-separated list of allowed uploader wallet addresses (normalized).
 See [Managing Bundler Access](#managing-bundler-access) for more permissioning options.

 See the `.env.bundler.example` file for other configuration options, including settings for serving bundler-uploaded data items instantly from your gateway.